root221/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image2]

 I also used the right and left camera so that the vehicle could learn to recover from the left side and right sides of the road back to center.
-These images show what a recovery looks like starting from ... :
+The three images below were taken from the following camera: center camera, left camera and right camera

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

+I also drove around the first track in both a clock-wise and counter-clockwise direction to prevent the data be biased towards left turns.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images thinking that this would help, but the result was not good.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 7434 number of data points.
+I preprocessed this data by cropping images to get rid of the elements that might be distracting for the model,then I normalized the data.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was Z as evidenced by the .
 I used an adam optimizer so that manually training the learning rate wasn't necessary.